radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 Figure 1.48: Example of Internal Connection Pool Activity

-Max_Pool_Size: The maximum number of connections.
+*Max_Pool_Size*: The maximum number of connections.
 When the number of connections reaches this value, further connections are refused.

-Idle_Timeout: The length of time that a connection may remain idle before being removed from the pool.
+*Idle_Timeout*: The length of time that a connection may remain idle before being removed from the pool.
 A value of 0 (zero) means that the idle time is unlimited, so connections are never timed out.

-Current_Num_Of_Pools: Number of connections in the pool that are currently connected.
+*Current_Num_Of_Pools*: Number of connections in the pool that are currently connected.

-##### JNDI Connection Pool Attributes
+**JNDI Connection Pool Attributes**

 JNDI connection pooling is leveraged for model-driven virtual views and join definitions from directory backends.